mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 Gson by default only export non-transient fields.
 It only exports actual Java fields, or only Kotlin properties that are backed by actual fields;
 it ignores computed Kotlin properties such as `val reviews: List<Review> get() = Review.findAll()`.
-To reconfigure Gson, just set a new instance to `OkHttpClientVokPlugin.gson`.
-To reconfigure `OkHttpClient` just set `OkHttpClientVokPlugin.okHttpClient` before calling `VaadinOnKotlin.init()`.
+To reconfigure Gson, just set a new instance to `HttpClientVokPlugin.gson`.
+To reconfigure `HttpClient` just set `HttpClientVokPlugin.httpClient` before calling `VaadinOnKotlin.init()`.

 Please see [Gson User Guide](https://github.com/google/gson/blob/master/UserGuide.md) for more details.